The Fitties Journal

 Building muscle is not complicated, but it is specific.
 These are the principles that matter most.

 Progressive overload is non-negotiable.
 Your muscles adapt to the demands you place on them.
 If the demand stays the same, so does the muscle.
-Gradually increasing weight, reps, sets, or training volume over time is the primary driver of growth.
+Gradually increasing weight, reps, sets, or training volume over time is the primary driver of growth, and progressive overload is the first principle in the ACSM position stand on resistance training progression.
 This does not mean adding weight every session.
 It means your training should trend upward over weeks and months.

 Compound movements form the foundation.
 Squats, deadlifts, bench presses, rows, and overhead presses recruit multiple muscle groups simultaneously, allowing you to move heavier loads and stimulate more total muscle.
 These should form the core of any muscle-building program.
 Isolation exercises like bicep curls, lateral raises, and leg extensions serve as targeted additions after your compound work is done.